Academic Honors and Class Rank Procedures

 Students failing any course will be placed on academic probation.
 Students deemed to be performing at a level that places them at academic risk for failure may be placed on academic probation at the discretion of the Student Performance Committee.
 Once academic deficiencies have been remediated and a student is performing at a level that is no longer placing them at risk for failure he/she may be removed from academic probation at the discretion of the Student Performance Committee.

-When the period of absence is anticipated and may be planned, the student must confer with the appropriate course director and determine a plan of action for the absence.
+When the period of absence is anticipated and may be planned, the student must confer with the appropriate course and curriculum director and determine a plan of action for the absence.
 The student must submit an online Absence Request at least two weeks before the requested date(s) of absence.
+A student who wishes to attend a professional conference will follow the same procedure and request permisson to attend.
+A student who has been having academic difficulty as defined by academic probation or has failed exams in a current semester may have this request denied.

 The focus of the clinical experience in years 3 and 4 is patient care.
 100% attendance is, therefore, required to be certain that continuity of care is maintained.
 It is understood; however, that certain situations may arise that will result in absence from required daily participation.
 In such instances please refer to the Uniform Policy Manual for Year 3 & 4 Clinical Clerkships at https://www.unthsc.edu/texas-college-of-osteopathic-medicine/clinical-education/year-3-and-4-policy-manual/